Students under our day care programme

 We would like to equip Nishant with some skills which enable him to manage his life later on his own.

-has been coming to Deepam for physiotherapy first in 2004 when she was nine months old.
+first came to Deepam for physiotherapy in 2004 when she was nine months old.
 She did not have a smooth start in life; while pregnant with Nandini, her mother attempted suicide by burning herself with kerosene and was hospitalized with 42% burns.
 Nandini was born prematurely with multiple disabilities (Cerebral Palsy and Microcephaly).
 Since we have known her, Nandini has been undernourished and suffers from intestinal parasites.
-Her father is severely addicted to alcohol and does not work anymore.
+Her father has a severe alcohol addiction and does not work anymore.
 She has two younger brothers who attend regular schools.
-Due to the family problems Nandini came very irregularly for her therapy sessions.
-Only when Nandini was seven and mature enough to join in progressive steps our day-care programme has she picked up significantly.
+Due to Nandini’s family problems, her attendance at therapy was very irregular.
+When Nandini was seven and mature enough to join our day-care programme, she picked up significantly.
 Having no toilet at home and being delayed in her development, training her to use the toilet on her own was an enormous challenge.
-In 2016 we were able to help Nanadini’s family to build finally their own toilet.
+In 2016 we were able to help Nanadini’s family to build their own toilet.
 Nandini loves to be in the group with the other children and is making steady progress.
 With her shiny eyes and her happy being, she is a ray of sunshine here at Deepam.

-came first to us when she was two years old.
+first came to us when she was two years old.
 We remember her as a dirty little girl who always had a running nose and was often sick.
-She was undernourished, tiny for her age and had continuously different types of intestinal parasites for which she got medical treatment.
+She was undernourished, tiny for her age and continuously had different types of intestinal parasites for which she got medical treatment.
 Santhiya’s parents are blood related.
-Born in 2003, weighing only 1,900 grams she was kept in an incubator for one week.
-Although she has made a lot of progress since 2009, when we integrated her in into our day-care group, she is still very low in her mental abilities and in her motor-skills.
-Meanwhile she can identify colours, is able to match shapes and other objects and uses simple language and gestures to express herself.
-The test results confirmed that her hearing is fine but that she has a so-called sensory hearing loss.
+Born in 2003, weighing only 1,900 grams she was kept in an incubator for a week.
+Although she has made a lot of progress since 2009 when we integrated her in into our day-care group, she is still very underdevloped in her cognitive abilities and motor-skills.
+She has now learned to identify colours, match shapes and other objects and uses simple language and gestures to express herself.
+The test results confirmed that her hearing is fine but that she has a “sensory hearing loss”.
 This means that what she hears is not processed well in her brain and therefore she needs a lot of extra stimulation to learn to speak.
-Toilet training remained a constant challenge as she was used to defecate in the open.
-Another draw-back for Santhiya is her delicate health – still she is often sick.
+Toilet training remained a constant challenge as she was used to defecating outside.
+Another draw-back for Santhiya is her delicate health – she is still sick often.
 In 2011 she was diagnosed with Primary Complex (the beginning of TB) and was given a full course of tuberculosis treatment.
-Meanwhile she picked up in her physical condition but is still far too small for her age.
-She is also more concentrated and progress is seen in many areas.
-Santhiya is liked by everybody for her lovely being.
+Her physical health has since improved, but she is still far too small for her age.
+She is now more concentrated and progress is seen in many areas.
+Santhiya is liked by everybody for her lovely personality.

-whose parents are related to each other was born in 2003 with a profound bilateral hearing loss.
+-whose parents are related to each other- was born in 2003 with profound bilateral hearing loss.
 He has one younger sister.
 His father is living with another woman and does not take care of his children.
 Ruthrapathi’s mother labours for a daily wage on construction sites to earn a living for the family.
 Ruthrapathi never went to school and was left on his own during the day.
-Only when he was eight years – for the first time – he was given hearing aids by us.
-Ruthrapathi loves his hearing aids and is very proud of it.
+Only when he was eight years old was he was given hearing aids for the first time by us.
+Ruthrapathi loves his hearing aids and is very proud of them.
 The process of learning to speak will be difficult as he has received his hearing aids very late.
 It requires a lot of effort and patience from him and our team member Gopal, who does speech-therapy with him.
 After some months Ruthrapathi was able to pronounce words and most of the letters of the Tamil alphabet.
 Ruthrapathi had to be integrated in the group where he had to learn better social behaviour such as learning to wait or take others into consideration.
 We also had to teach him how to use a toilet.
 With the food provided at Deepam he has been putting on weight and looks much healthier.
 Ruthrapathi benefits from the various activities at Deepam.
 Meanwhile he is able to read and write single words in Tamil.
 He loves handicrafts and is the one who is most skilled to use our pedal saw to cut beautiful things out of plywood.
-We focus for him on early vocational training with the aim to integrate him later in the outside world and manage his own life.
+We’re focusing on early vocational training with the aim to integrate him into the outside world and manage his own life.

 was 4 years old when she was referred to us by her Kindergarden teachers in 2009.
 We recommended doing an audiometry test which confirmed that she was hearing impaired and that she needed to wear hearing aids and she would require intensive speech therapy.
-Her parents were informed about few special schools, which are further away, and provide especially education for hearing impaired children.
-As Hema is quite speedy and unfocused her parents decided that Hema should join our day-care programme at Deepam where she would get individual attention and would also get daily sessions of speech-therapy with Selvi and Gopal.
-After two years and considerable progress, we suggested that Hema should have a trial to re-integrate in the mainstream school.
+Her parents were informed about a few special schools, which are further away, and provide special education for hearing impaired children.
+As Hema is quite active and unfocused her parents decided that Hema should join our day-care programme at Deepam where she would get individual attention and would also get daily sessions of speech-therapy with Selvi and Gopal.
+After two years and considerable progress, we suggested that Hema should trial re-integration in a mainstream school.
 Aikayam School was ready to accommodate Hema into the first grade.
 We continued to assist Hema in the afternoons for speech-therapy, her home-work and for the maintenance of her hearing aids.
 Unfortunately Hema’s parents gave little support for her home-work and after several months the teachers gave up as Hema was not able to follow in class.
-Now Hema is the full day at Deepam where she gets weekly a few sessions, on one to one basis, where she learns to read and write Tamil and basic Math.
+Now Hema is at Deepam for the full day where she gets a few individual sessions weekly where she learns to read and write Tamil and learn basic maths.
 Hema profits from the different activities which are offered at Deepam.
-Meanwhile she has become much more handsome, content and concentrated.
-Also she is talking much more and well articulated, especially as we were able to provide her high quality hearing aids which were donated for Hema.
+Meanwhile she has become much more beautiful, content and concentrated.
+Also she is talking much more and is well articulated, especially as we were donated high quality hearing aids for her.
 She can read full chapters in Tamil and write complete sentences.
-In Math she can do all the simple operations.
+In maths she can do simple calculations.

 was born in 1984 with cerebral palsy.
 She has difficulties in coordinating her muscles properly due to spasticity and was not able to learn to walk.
 She is confined to a wheelchair.
 Though mentally normal she never went to school.
 When we first met Jayasudha she was about 16 years old living with her grandparents (her mother’s parents) who expressed constantly that it was a real burden having to take care of her.
 Her father died at an early age.
 Her mother continued living with her two daughters at the in-laws house.
 One day when Jayasudha was 9 years old, her grandmother had intentionally put petrol in the kerosene stove and when Jayasudha’s mother came home from the market to cook she caught fire when she lit the stove.
 Jayasudha was sitting in front of the house and watched helplessly as her mother died.
 For some years Jayasudha attended our day care program.
 She received intensive physiotherapy and learnt reading and writing and to do different handicrafts.
 We were at first relieved when Jayasudha started to live with her sister who, meanwhile, was married and had three small children.
 Unfortunately her sister then started using Jayasudha as a baby sitter and did not allow her to come regularly to Deepam.
 Finally when her sisters children were all attending schools, Jayasudha began coming again regularly and has improved thanks to the daily exercises with Joyce, our physiotherapist at Deepam.
 With the help of calipers, Jayasudha can meanwhile walk some steps.
 Even though this is hard work her face radiates joy.